PingOne Advanced Identity Cloud

 SAML 2.0 profile for authorization

 RFC 7522 Security Assertion Markup Language (SAML) 2.0 Profile for OAuth 2.0 Client Authentication and Authorization Grants defines the use of SAML 2.0 assertions for requesting access tokens and for client authentication.
-This page describes how to exchange a JWT bearer token for an access token.
+This page describes how to exchange a SAML 2.0 assertion for an access token.

 In this profile, the SAML 2.0 identity provider (IDP) authenticates the resource owner, obtains authorization, and prepares a signed assertion to use the PingOne Advanced Identity Cloud REST APIs.
 PingOne Advanced Identity Cloud does not interact with the resource owner in this grant flow or present consent pages.